Amin1384Movahedi/TMDB_Movie_Recommendation/README.md

 <img src="https://github.com/Amin1384Movahedi/TMDB_Movie_Recommendation/blob/main/assets/chart10.png" alt="years range budget" />

-<p>Although the years 2015-2020 were not the most profitable years, they were the most profitable years.</p>
+<p>Although the years 2015-2020 were not the most profitable years, they were the most profitable years.
-<p>The years 1990-1995 were the least profitable years, but it is estimated to be the most profitable years.</p>
+The years 1990-1995 were the least profitable years, but it is estimated to be the most profitable years.
-<p>The years 2005-2010 had a relatively low income but a very high profit.</p>
+The years 2005-2010 had a relatively low income but a very high profit.</p>

 <img src="https://github.com/Amin1384Movahedi/TMDB_Movie_Recommendation/blob/main/assets/chart11.png" alt="years range revenue" />